When designing and building a website it is tempting to go straight to the fun parts of website design, figuring out the creative and functionality.

 Establish Creditability and Expertise

 Many companies’ sales come from existing relationships and referrals from past clients or customers.
 When a prospect hears about a business for the first time which offers a product or service they are interested in, they typically will want to gather more information.
 The easiest way to do this is perform a search on the internet for the business’s website.

 A website for this type of visitor needs to promote the company and foster confidence and trust in the business.
 The website needs to show professionalism and expertise in the industry.
 One way to do this is by publishing informative articles that educate your visitors.
 This not only brings in website traffic but helps to show why the business is an industry leader.

 When creditability and expertise are achieved, the prospect will most likely then convert into a client or customer by completing the websites call to action (like reaching out and contacting the business for more information).

 Generate Leads & Sales

-The goal of the website may be to act as a gateway to the businesses services.
-A company may run ads online or through traditional media like radio and print, and point their target audience to visit their website for more information.
-When the prospect visits the website you can educate them on the products and services you offer and how they will solve their problems.
+The goal of the website may be to act as a gateway to the business’s services.
+A company may run ads online or through traditional media like radio and print and point their target audience to visit their website for more information.
+When the prospect visits the website, you can inform and educate them on the products and services you offer and how they will solve their problems.

 Landing pages and Call to Action pathways (or sales funnels) can be used to steer prospects to take that next step and convert into a customer or client.
 This can happen either right on the website with a purchase through the websites online store or by reaching out to the business directly by phone or email.